-Bloomberg Barclays Global High Yield Corporate Bond Index (USD hedged).
+Benchmark(s) Bloomberg Global High Yield Corporate Bond Index (USD hedged).
 For performance comparison and volatility measurement.

-The Investment Manager is not constrained by its benchmark when implementing the Portfolio's investment strategy.
+Degree of Freedom The Investment Manager is not constrained by its benchmark when implementing the Portfolio's investment strategy.
 Although the Portfolio may hold, in certain market conditions and subject to the Investment Manager's full discretion, a significant part of the components of the benchmark, it will not hold every component of the benchmark and may also hold securities that are not part of it.

-18 July 2011
+18 July 2011 Portfolio established in the Fund.